Elamurasu/Devops-practice/README.md

-# Devops-practice
+# devops
-practice Ansible, terraform, docker
+This is used to practice
+Just for test
+code pushed